magnuen2k/pg5100_8015/README.md

 ## Covered exam topics

 I did R1, R2, R3, R4 and R5.

-R4 Note: All the Selenium tests required are implemented.
-Function `testSorting()` have failed unexpectedly twice, but failure have not been reproducible for the last 100 test runs.
-Therefore, I decided to include the test.
+R4 NOTE: After experimenting with Selenium and Docker, I have learned that Selenium tests are heavily dependent on page load.
+One of my Selenium tests have failed 1 out of 50 times, and I suspect this is a page load issue.

 Extras(R5)
 * Similar movies: Button accessible from specific movie page.
 Takes you to a new page listing all movies that share at least one of the genres with the specific movie.
     * Covered by Selenium test: `testGetSimilarMovies()`.
 * Expanded functionality: Sort reviews both asc and desc for either time or stars.
 These are selectable commands on a specific movie page.
     * Covered by Selenium test: `testSorting()`.
 This test is part of R4, but is expanded to cover this extra feature.
-* DOCKER HVIS JEG TAR DET MED
+* Implemented Docker with Selenium tests.

 ## Entity structure
 The following entities are defined according to R1: